 Peter Pauper Press Navy Blue Thank You Notes

 If you had a nautical-themed wedding or your style leans a little preppy, consider these navy blue and white thank you cards.
 They come in a simple, updated-traditional design with no need for extra bells and whistles.

-When to send wedding thank you notes
+When should I send wedding thank you notes?

 Victoria Della Torre of Etiquette Design Company recommends writing your thank you notes as the gifts arrive so you can stay on top of it and it doesn't become an overwhelming task.
 "If you want to go above and beyond, send a text when you unwrap a gift and then follow up with a thank you note a week or two later," she says.
 Drop your thank you note in the mail no later than two months after receiving your gift.

-How to word wedding thank you cards
+How should I word wedding thank you cards?

 Include a specific example of how you plan to use the gift or how it's already affected your day-to-day life.
 Keep the note concise (no need to write a novel!) but make sure to include a line expressing how grateful you are that they were able to celebrate with you.